samflab/richtexteditor/README.md

 - **ContentEditable**: A native HTML element used to create a rich text input area.
 - **useState & useEffect**: React hooks for managing state and lifecycle events.
 - **useRef**: Used to track the editor and inline components' references.
-- **Redux** (optional): For more complex state management across large parts of the app.
 - **Fuzzy Search**: A custom search solution for the @mention system to support fuzzy matching across data sources.

 ### **1.3 Customization and Styling**
 - **CSS-in-JS**: Used for dynamic styling based on editor state (such as active formatting and highlighted text).
-- **CSS Grid/Flexbox**: For the layout of the toolbar and the content area, ensuring responsiveness and scalability.
+- **CSS Flexbox**: For the layout of the toolbar and the content area, ensuring responsiveness and scalability.
 - **SVG Icons**: Custom icons for interactive elements like block quotes, code blocks, etc.

 ---